ainfinum/CarND-Behavioral-Cloning/README.md

 In order to add more training data I used the following methods:
 * Left and right cameras.
 Each sample received from the simulator consist of 3 images from different camera positions: left, center and right.
-So I used left and right cameras images after applying steering angle correction of 0.2.
+So I used images from left and right camera after applying steering angle correction of 0.2.
 This will in crease amount of training data by a factor of 3

 * Horizontal flip.
 I flipped every center image and changed the sign of the steering angle